-According to Grattan Institute analysis of the 2011 Australian census, law graduates have a high earning capacity over their lifetime.
-Figure 3 below shows the median graduate earnings premium - defined as the lifetime earnings premium for a median person with university education compared to a median person with no further education after Year 12 - across different disciplines.
-As is evident, the most lucrative disciplines for both genders, after income tax and the expenses of education, are medicine, dentistry and law.
+According to Grattan Institute analysis of the 2016 Australian census, law graduates have a high earning capacity over their lifetime.
+Figure 3 below shows the range of expected lifetime earning of graduates by discipline in 2016.
+The most lucrative disciplines for both genders, after income tax and the expenses of education, are medicine and law.